Judges grill lawyers in suit over Trump's Washington hotel

 The judges repeatedly questioned lawyers for Maryland and the District about what they seek as a solution to their concerns about Trump's business interests.

-Judge Paul Niemeyer said Trump has pulled back from active management of the hotel and questioned whether Trump divesting himself of the business would have any effect on whether dignitaries stay there, since it would likely remain in the Trump family.
+Judge Paul Niemeyer said Trump has pulled back from active management of the Trump International Hotel and questioned whether Trump divesting himself of the business would have any effect on whether dignitaries stay there, since it would likely remain in the Trump family.

 Loren AliKhan, solicitor general for the District of Columbia, said divestment would be one option to solve the problem.